Konishiki Yasokichi I: Retirement from sumo and death

-Konishiki died on October 22, 1914 at 47.
+Konishiki died on October 22, 1914, at 47.
 He died just before being officially granted the name "Takasago".
 As the title was posthumously awarded, he is not counted in the list of Takasago elders.
 After his death, the Takasago name was succeeded by Asashio Tarō II, who became the stable head coach.

 Homage

 The Konishiki shikona is considered a prestigious legacy in Takasago stable.
-The name is traditionally betowed to promising wrestlers.
+The name is traditionally bestowed to promising wrestlers.
 Hawaiian-born ōzeki Konishiki Yasokichi was named after him but is actually the 6th generation Konishiki.
 In total, three wrestlers named Konishiki have been promoted to the top makuuchi division.

 Fighting style

 Konishiki made up for his lack of physical strength with intense training.
 He was famous for his tachi-ai, attacking so quickly he had already started the match before the gyōji had the time to finish saying "hakkeyoi".
 He was good at pushing through and was known as a versatile fighter who could strike, hang, throw, and twist.
 In addition his style was a combination of fierce and agile wrestling.